WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 ## Project ID

 Project ID will be required on v2.0 for the cloud version of WalletConnect, but this will not be required for self hosted WalletConnect relays.
-Read more about Project ID [here](advanced/api-reference/project-id.md).
+Read more about [Project ID's](relay-server.md).